Land Art Festival Grindelwald

 Heidi Bernet und Erwin Bernhard

-Erwin Bernhard (*1963, CH) is a nurseryman and has been transforming existing and new gardens into green oases as an independent garden designer with his small team for 30 years.
-Thanks to his passion for flora and fauna, his farm with woodland has become a gem and a refuge for birds and amphibians.
+Erwin Bernhard (born 1963, CH) is a nurseryman and has been transforming gardens into green oases with his small team for over 30 years.
+His farm, including a forested area, has become a haven for birds and amphibians thanks to his dedication to flora and fauna.

-As a successful team, Heidi Bernet and Erwin Bernhard have taken part in various land art festivals in Switzerland and abroad, including in Grindelwald and Montreal.
+Together, they have successfully participated in land art festivals in Switzerland and abroad, including in Grindelwald and Montreal.

 Akunzo - Karola Pezarro and Aris de Bakker | NL